Imaging Venus' surface at night in the near-IR from above its clouds: New analytical models for the effective spatial resolution, illustrated with new Parker Solar Probe data: Summary

 We have used the atmospheric point-spread function (APSF) concept to predict from first principles the effective resolution of near-IR imagery of Venus surface features captured by space-based sensors, either orbiting or during a flyby.
 Physically, the APSF quantities the transport of surface-emitted thermal radiation in the horizontal plane (i.e., across the imaging sensors' pixels) between the actual source and the surface point at which a given pixel is pointing.
 Our APSF model is analytical, combining the two extreme propagation modes in radiative transfer: ballistic (below clouds) and diffusive (in clouds).
 The clouds are first represented by a thin diffusing plate that does not add any lateral transport of the NIR light.
 Next, they are given a finite thickness and opacity, thus enabling horizontal radiation transport inside the clouds, as modeled by \cite{davis2002space}, which is combined with the (dominant) contribution of the sub-cloud angular spread.
 Our final estimates across the 1-to-1.2~$\mu$m wavelength range are narrowly clustered around $\approx$130~km full-width half-max (FWHM).
-They thus verify analytically the accepted value of $\approx$100~km FWHM, but suggest a somewhat larger number.
+They thus verify analytically the accepted value of $\approx$100~km FWHM and suggest a somewhat larger number.
+This excludes the lower $\approx$50~km FWHM values cited by several authors.

+Finally, we extend our analytical modeling framework to estimate theoretically the effective surface resolution achieved by the Parker Solar Probe's WISPR cameras.
+The outcome or $\approx$152~km agrees well with our empirical estimate of $\approx$162~km, thus validating the new model that is based in that case on the classic diffusion/P$_1$ approximation in radiative transfer but with possible reflections at the interface between the upper (cloud) layer and the lower (Rayleigh scattering) layer.